mafifafm/pxt-microbit/docs/test/courses/csintro/miniproject/project.md

 * Show what you know
 * Learn something new

 Ideally, there should be a maker component to this project.
-This is a real world component that works with the code on the micro:bit to do something unique.
+This is a real world component that works with the code on the Ragga to do something unique.

 ## Assignment

-* Create an original project using the micro:bit.
+* Create an original project using the Ragga.
 * Incorporate a physical component to the project.
 * Demonstrate the use of one of the following concepts: